wely/DevCamp/HOL/dotnet/04-devops-ci/README.md

     ![image](./media/image-039.gif)

 1. We need to connect your VS agent with your Azure subscription so it can deploy resources.
-Cick on ***Manage***
+Click on ***Manage***

     ![image](./media/image-041.gif)